Ryan McGeever

-Ryan McGeever (born 30 April 1994) is a Scottish footballer who plays Clyde on loan for Dumbarton where he is club captain.
-McGeever began his career with Queen's Park, and signed for Falkirk in the summer of 2012 also spending time with Brechin City.
-During his time at Falkirk, he had loan spells at Peterhead and Arbroath (twice).
+Ryan McGeever (born 30 April 1994) is a Scottish footballer who plays for Irish.
+McGeever began his career with Queen's Park, and signed for Falkirk in the summer of 2012 also spending time with Brechin City and Dumbarton, where he was club captain.
+During his time at Falkirk, he had loan spells at Peterhead, Arbroath (twice) and whilst at Dumbarton he spent time on loan at Clyde.